 Lindsay Henry is a writer from the small town of St. Charles, Michigan.
 She fell in love with reading at a young age when she first read THE RAINBOW FISH by Marcus Pfister to her class.
 The writing came soon after, and she’s never looked back.
 She attended Central Michigan University, where she graduated Summa Cum Laude with a bachelor’s degree in Interpersonal Communication and a master’s degree in Communication.

 Lindsay has worn many hats in the world of words, including: newspaper reporter, church video announcement girl, romantic relationship breakup researcher, public speaking instructor, voiceover artist and script writer.
 Her work has been published on The Huffington Post, Amy Poehler's Smart Girls at the Party, Mogul, Girls Leadership, Libero Network and beUtiful magazine.
-By day, she works as a copywriter for a production company.
+By day, she works as a copywriter for a marketing & advertising company.
 By early morning/night, she writes about life.

 I grew up on a dead end street on the banks of the Bad River (yes, that's the river's real name) in St. Charles, Mich.

 Heinz ketchup is my kryptonite.

 When I was in the 9th grade, I danced in the Moscow Ballet's rendition of The Nutcracker.
 Don't go thinking I was a glamorous sugar plum fairy or something.
 I was one of the Mouse King's rat minions (complete with velvet body suit and giant rat head hat).

 I get my excessive worrying from my mom, my humor from my dad, and my tendency to overanalyze from me.

 Scars include: Near my eye from a wooden slide and on my calf from a Rollerblading incident (I fell.
 The end.).

 Most of the photos on this website were taken right down the road from my childhood home.
 I grew up in the woods (the one thing I have in common with Laura Ingalls Wilder).